Up-scattering production of a sterile fermion at DUNE: complementarity with spallation source and direct detection experiments: Results and discussion

 We now proceed to explore the complementarity of a future DUNE-ND measurement with existing data from \cevns~and DM DD experiments.
 In particular, we analyze the recent \cevns~data from the COHERENT CsI-2021 measurement as well as the \eves~data from the DM DD experiments XENONnT and LZ.
 To this purpose we reproduce our DUNE-ND sensitivities discussed previously in Fig.~\ref{fig:DUNE_interactions_comparison} and we superimpose the corresponding exclusion regions in the light of existing COHERENT, XENONnT and LZ data.

 The results are summarized in Figs.~\ref{fig:all-experiments-scalar}~to~\ref{fig:all-experiments-tensor}, where a comparison of the respective 90\% C.L. sensitivities for scalar, pseudoscalar, vector, axial-vector and tensor interactions, is presented.
 As before, the analysis has been performed for the three benchmark scenarios $m_\chi= \{0.1, \,1, \,10\} \times \, m_a$.
 The complementarity of our extracted sensitivities is evident.
 As can be seen, the different experiments dominate the sensitivities in different regions of mediator or SF mass.
 For instance, the XENONnT- and LZ-driven constraints are the most stringent for very low mediator or SF mass.
 This is due to the very low detection thresholds achievable in LXe DM DD detectors, combined with the inverse recoil-energy dependence in the cross sections.
 Then, for $m_\chi\geq 300$~keV the recent COHERENT CsI-2021 data are improving the constraints placed by DM DD experiments.
 At this point, however, it should be noted that the full parameter space probed by DM DD experiments as well as a large part of it probed with \cevns~data from COHERENT fall in the region $\lesssim$ few MeV, and may be in conflict with cosmological and astrophysical observations.
 The comprehensive estimation of these bounds will eventually depend on the specific model and its thermal history in the early Universe, thus lying beyond the scope of this work.
 However, we show in Figs.~\ref{fig:all-experiments-scalar},~\ref{fig:all-experiments-pseudoscalar},~\ref{fig:all-experiments-vector}, and ~\ref{fig:all-experiments-axial} a vertical dot-dashed gray line corresponding to a bound imposed with big bang nucleosynthesis (BBN) data (see, e.g.,~\cite{Huang:2017egl}) at the scope of general warning.
 On the other hand, for sufficiently large mediator or SF mass, i.e., $\sim 2$~MeV, the current sensitivities will be improved drastically in view of future measurements at DUNE-ND.
-This is especially true for the pseudoscalar and axial-vector interactions, which in the case of \cevns~lead to a spin-dependent and hence suppressed signal, and therefore translate into less stringent bounds by COHERENT.
+This is especially true for the pseudoscalar, axial-vector and tensor interactions, which in the case of \cevns~lead to a spin-dependent and hence suppressed signal, and therefore translate into less stringent bounds by COHERENT.
+Notice however, that COHERENT bounds at $m_\chi \lesssim$ a few MeV are dominated by \eves~events for all interactions except the scalar one, thus leading to competitive limits even in the case of spin-mediated interactions, for which cases the \cevns~contribution is negligible.
 By exploiting the GeV neutrino beam offered at FNAL it becomes feasible to extend the region of the parameter space that is currently excluded by the COHERENT measurement.
 Interestingly, in all cases except scalar interactions, DUNE-ND will start dominating the constraints being sensitive to mediator and SF masses in a region not in conflict with cosmological observations.